 “I say yes to participating in research because early detection made a huge difference for me.”

-A glance at a bulletin board in her GP’s waiting room changed everything for Vancouver resident Johan Burkhard.
-Last year, while waiting for an appointment, the 62-year-old Burkhard noticed a poster advertising a lung cancer screening trial.
+A glance at a bulletin board in her GP’s waiting room changed everything for Vancouver resident Joanne.
+Last year, while waiting for an appointment, the 62-year-old noticed a poster advertising a lung cancer screening trial.
 Although she had no symptoms of lung cancer, the retired federal government employee knew she was at high-risk of developing the disease and decided to participate.
-Burkhard’s mother had died from lung cancer and Burkhard is a former smoker.
+Joanne's mother had died from lung cancer and Joanne is a former smoker.